MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/bthhfpddi/ni-bthhfpddi-ioctl_bthhfp_device_get_ksnodetypes.md

 ## -InputType

- The KSNODE type for the intput.
+ The KSNODE type for the input.

 ## -OutputType